-Kumar et al., International Journal of Advanced Research , Ideas and Innovations in Technology.
-(Volume 1, Issue1; Oct2014)
+Dhanendra Kumar and S. Mandal, International Journal of Advance research, Ideas and Innovations in Technology.

-Sakaray et al. (2012) focuses on the study of natural material so as to reduce the energy consumption and CO_2 emission.
+Tada et al. (2012) conducted the strength experiments and the experiments of water content.
+The paper studied the mechanical properties and the water content variation.
+The study showed the variation in dry density due to natural drying and forced drying.
+Sakaray et al. (2012) focuses on the study of natural material so as to reduce the energy consumption and CO2 emission.
 The paper showed that the compressive stress value obtained for central node specimen is greater than that of end node specimen and without node specimen.
 The study also showed that nodes possess brittle behaviour and intermodal region possess ductile behaviour.